-Occupational Employment and Wages in Memphis, May 2012
+Occupational Employment And Wages In Memphis, May 2013

-Workers in the Memphis Metropolitan Statistical Area had an average (mean) hourly wage of $19.56 in May 2012, about 11 percent below the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly lower than their respective national averages in 18 of the 22 major occupational groups, including construction and extraction, management, and business and financial operations.
+Workers in the Memphis Metropolitan Statistical Area had an average (mean) hourly wage of $19.82 in May 2013, 11 percent below the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly lower than their respective national averages in 20 of the 22 major occupational groups, including construction and extraction, management, and business and financial operations.

-When compared to the nationwide distribution, local employment was more highly concentrated in 4 of the 22 occupational groups, including transportation and material moving, protective service, and healthcare practitioners and technical.
-Conversely, 13 groups had employment shares significantly below their national representation, including education, training, and library; food preparation and serving related; and healthcare support.
+When compared to the nationwide distribution, local employment was more highly concentrated in 4 of the 22 occupational groups, including transportation and material moving, and healthcare practitioners and technical.
+Conversely, 13 groups had employment shares significantly below their national representation, including business and financial operations, computer and mathematical, and food preparation and serving related.
 (See table A and box note at end of release.)

 One occupational group—transportation and material moving—was chosen to illustrate the diversity of data available for any of the 22 major occupational categories.
-Memphis had 83,270 jobs in transportation and material moving, accounting for 14.1 percent of local area employment, significantly higher than the 6.7-percent share nationally.
-The average hourly wage for this occupational group locally was $15.51, measurably below the national wage of $16.15.
+Memphis had 82,110 jobs in transportation and material moving, accounting for 13.9 percent of local area employment, significantly higher than the 6.8-percent share nationally.
+The average hourly wage for this occupational group locally was $15.57, measurably below the national wage of $16.28.

-With employment of 33,440, hand laborers and freight, stock, and material movers was the largest occupation within the transportation and material moving group, followed by heavy and tractor-trailer truck drivers (13,590) and light truck or delivery services drivers (5,790).
-Among the higher paying jobs were first-line supervisors of transportation and material moving machine and vehicle operators, and first-line supervisors of hand helpers, laborers, and material movers, with mean hourly wages of $26.10 and $23.34, respectively.
-At the lower end of the wage scale were hand packers and packagers ($10.19) and cleaners of vehicles and equipment ($10.35).
-(Detailed occupational data for transportation and material moving are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/2012/may/oes_32820.htm.)
+With employment of 32,990, hand laborers and freight, stock, and material movers was the largest occupation within the transportation and material moving group, followed by heavy and tractor-trailer truck drivers (12,730) and hand packers and packagers (5,700).
+Among the higher paying jobs were first-line supervisors of transportation and material-moving machine and vehicle operators, and heavy and tractor-trailer truck drivers, with mean hourly wages of $27.16 and $20.54, respectively.
+At the lower end of the wage scale were cleaners of vehicles and equipment ($10.31) and taxi drivers and chauffeurs ($10.86).
+(Detailed occupational data for transportation and material moving are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/2013/current/oes_32820.htm.)

 |Major occupational group||Percent of total employment||Mean hourly wage|